• The study of how linguistic units are assembled to form larger, meaningful linguistic units.

 • Syntactical rules can be described by using a parse tree, which specifies how to assemble linguistic units to form larger units.

-• Some key units in the parse tree.
+• Some key units in the parse tree are found in here.
 These are determined by the function of the word or phrase, the latter is determinable through constituent words in the phrase.

 • In the parse tree, the order we merge the linguistic units matters with respect to topicalization, and thus the overall meaning of the sentence